 Roca: Yes.
 [They will be shown in detail below.]
 As we began to grow, we had to develop the software kinds of tools to deal with and manage the growth such that our network could scale and we needed the involvement of other professionals to achieve this.
 Also these tools were needed to manage the distribution of IPv4 addresses.
 All of this requires an extensive software development effort.
 Consequently on the backend of guifi.net there is a database.
-As part of this there are engines that manage IPv4 addresses and create configurations to manage such critical backend tasks as BGP addressing, peering, SMPT addresses and so on.
+As part of this there are engines that manage IPv4 addresses and create configurations to manage such critical backend tasks as BGP configuration peering, SNMP configuration and so on.
 To give you an example, if you go to our guifi.net website, you will notice in the middle of the page a chart depicting the number of working nodes.
-This number comes directly from the database and every time a new node joins the network and becomes active whether it be on the basis of an installation by a 3rd party or a self-service installation, the growth in the network is measured automatically.
+This number comes directly from the database and every time a new node joins the network and becomes active whether it be on the basis of an installation by a third party or a self-service installation.
+The growth in the network is measured automatically.

-COOK Report: This is excellent but where would I go on the website to get instructions assuming I live in the region and wanted to join the network on how to sign up.
+COOK Report: This is excellent but, where would I go on the website to get instructions on how to sign up, assuming I live in the region and wanted to join the network.